Port of Long Beach: Economy

 The port is served by the Alameda Corridor through which intermodal railroad cars go north to Los Angeles.
+With 28 percent of the containers leaving the port going by rail in 2024, the port is building new rails to increase that share to at least 38 percent when completed in 2032.

 Environment

 The twin ports of Los Angeles and Long Beach are, together, the single largest source of air pollution in the metropolitan Los Angeles area.
 Both ports have implemented a number of environmental programs to reduce pollution levels while continuing port growth.

 Green Port Policy

 The internationally recognized Green Port Policy was adopted by the Port of Long Beach in 2005 in an effort to reduce pollution in the growing region of Los Angeles/Long Beach.
 The policy sets a framework for enhancing wildlife habitat, improving air and water quality, cleaning soil and undersea sediments, and creating a sustainable port culture.
-The guiding principles of the Green Port Policy are to protect the community from the harmful environmental impacts of port operations, distinguish the port as a leader in environmental stewardship and compliance, promote sustainability, employ the best available technology to avoid or reduce environmental impacts, and engage and educate the community.
 Long Beach Harbor is recognized for protection by the California Bays and Estuaries Policy.